 Metrics allow you to build a better understanding of your account data, how often it comes into your account, from what channel and profile, and more.
 You can then use this data to create targeted flows and segments.
-You can also use the Metrics tab for light analysis to understand how your account data evolves over time.
+You can also use Metrics (within the Analytics tab) for light analysis to understand how your account data evolves over time.

 To access metrics, click on the Analytics tab and select Metrics from the main dashboard.
 Here you will see a list of your metrics that are specific to the features you use and integrations you have.

 The Analytics tab also hosts your account’s custom reports.
 To learn more about this feature, head to Custom Reports in Klaviyo.

 How Metrics are Created

 Metrics are created in your account when you:

 When you enable an integration, we will create integration-specific metrics in your account as data syncs to Klaviyo.

 We will create a custom metric for an event request if it doesn't currently exist, and future event requests will be added to this metric.

 If you import event data into Klaviyo, you will be asked which metric name you want to be associated with your data — if the metric name already exists, we will map to it.
 Otherwise, a new metric will get created.